AI Exam

 Laboratory Tests

-- Assess risk factor profile; lipid levels should be repeated 30–60 days post-MI due to transient reductions during the acute phase.
+- Repeat 30–60 days post-MI due to transient acute-phase reductions

 Imaging

-- Rule out alternative diagnoses (e.g., aortic dissection, pulmonary edema, or cardiomegaly).
+- Rule out alternative causes (e.g., aortic dissection, pulmonary oedema, cardiomegaly)

-- Useful for atypical presentations or when ECG findings are equivocal.
+- Helpful in atypical presentations or unclear ECG findings

-- Primarily for ruling out differential diagnoses like aortic dissection or pulmonary embolism in chest pain cases.
+- Used to exclude differential diagnoses such as aortic dissection or pulmonary embolism

 Emerging Diagnostic Modalities